Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 **Group 2**: Recipes without the `vegetarian` tag

 **Null Hypothesis**: Our model is fair.
-Our classifier's precision is the same for recipes with and without `vegetarian` tag, and any differences are due to random chance.
+Our classifier's precision is the same for recipes with and without the `vegetarian` tag, and any differences are due to random chance.

 **Alternative Hypothesis**: Our model is not fair.
-Our classifier's precision is higher for recipes with `vegetarian` tag than those without, and any observed differences can not be explained by random chance alone.
+Our classifier's precision is higher for recipes with the `vegetarian` tag than those without, and any observed differences can not be explained by random chance alone.

 **Test statistic**: Difference in average precision of class 2 and 4 (without `vegetarian` tag - with `vegetarian` tag).